asheibani/TableauClient/README.md

 Proof of concept to integrate with a Tableau server.

+This uses trusted authentication only at this time (https://onlinehelp.tableau.com/current/server/en-us/trusted_auth.htm), when I have some time I will try to add SAML as well (https://onlinehelp.tableau.com/current/server/en-us/saml.htm).

 This application will pull the views of a given workbook.
 It will also generate the embeded code to display a view.